 Students on supported travel (e.g., conferences, research trips, etc.) are eligible for reimbursement for some expenses incurred during travel.
-Please contact MSEReimbursements@northwestern.edu for reimbursement assistance.
-It is recommended that you check in with both MSE staff prior to travel to ensure that your expenses are allowable and that you obtain all necessary documentation.
+Please contact MSEreimbursementsenorthwestern.edu for reimbursement assistance.
+It is recommended that you check in with MSE staff prior to travel to ensure that your planned expenses are allowable and that you obtain all necessary documentation.
 Please also obtain approval from your PI prior to travel or purchases that you wish to have reimbursed.
 Full reimbursement instructions and frequently used forms can be found on the department website.

-The Department can also support pre-pay registration fees, flights, and hotels so that students do not need to provide personal funds up-front.
+The Department can also support pre-pay registration fees, flights, and hotels so students do not need to expend personal funds in advance.
 Please contact matsci@northwestern.edu for help with this.
 More details about Northwesternaffiliated travel agencies, per diem allowances, and other relevant University policies can be found on Northwestern's Travel website.